-Senior East London Coroner Graeme Irvine is now leading the inquest into Isaac’s death.
-At a pre-inquest hearing at East London Coroner’s Court on Monday, May 12, he confirmed that the cremation of Isaac’s body took place before the cocaine finding was known.
+Senior East London Coroner Graeme Irvine has opened an inquest into Isaac’s tragic death.
+At a pre-inquest hearing on Monday, May 12, he revealed that Isaac’s body was cremated before the cocaine result came to light.

-The Metropolitan Police previously conducted an investigation but found no sufficient evidence to press charges.
-Detective Sergeant Jasmine Abbey told the court, “We don’t know how it was administered or if it was by a third party or inadvertently.
+The Metropolitan Police previously investigated but found insufficient evidence to charge anyone.
+Detective Sergeant Jasmine Abbey told the court, “We don’t know how it was administered or if it was by a third party or inadvertently.”

-Isaac, who lived at Mirabelle Gardens, fell ill at John F Kennedy Special School on September 6, 2023, and was taken to Newham Hospital, then transferred to St Mary’s Hospital’s paediatric ICU in west London, where he died on September 10.
+Isaac fell ill on September 6, 2023, at John F Kennedy Special School.
+He was rushed to Newham Hospital then transferred to St Mary’s Hospital’s paediatric ICU in West London, where he died four days later.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.